mon1t0r/asm-samples/README.md

 ## Projects
 ### arg_len
-Takes one argument and determines its legth.
+Takes one argument and determines its length.
 Depends on `libs/libutils`.

 Usage: `./arg_len <arg>`.